• Home

 Instructions

-• In a zip top bag add the beef, flour, salt and pepper.
+• In a zip top bag add the beef, flour, ½ teaspoon salt and ¼ teaspoon black pepper.
 Shake to coat all the beef.

-• Melt the butter in a skillet, then add the beef.
+• Melt the butter in a skillet over medium heat, then add the beef.
+Brown the beef on all sides then add to the crock pot.
 Don't overcrowd the pan, work in batches if needed.
-Brown the beef on all sides then add to the crock pot.

 • Add ½ cup of the broth to the skillet to de glaze it and scrape all the bits off the bottom.
 Add it all to the crock pot with the beef.